datainpoint/chapter-writing-conditional-statements-with-python/README.md

-# chapter-conditionals-in-python
+# chapter-conditional-statement-in-python
-Chapter of conditionals in Python.
+Chapter of conditional statement in Python.

+## Topics

+- Conditional statement